yang-qiyuan/MyInterView/list_of_questions_machine_learning.md

 1. What are precision and recall?
 1. Describe t-test in the context of Machine Learning.

-## Clustering
-1. Describe the k-means algorithm.
-1. What is distortion function?
-Is it convex or non-convex?
-1. Tell me about the convergence of the distortion function.
-1. Topic: EM algorithm
-1. What is the Gaussian Mixture Model?
-1. Describe the EM algorithm intuitively.
-1. What are the two steps of the EM algorithm
-1. Compare GMM vs GDA.

 ## Dimensionality Reduction
 1. Why do we need dimensionality reduction techniques? (data compression, speeds up learning algorithm and visualizing data)